 - Leonard Boekee is interested in orcas since his childhood.
 He makes digital illustrations of these animals and has also written several articles.
 With his background as a graphic designer, he can fully enjoy the layout and design of Orcazine.
 Leonard is also the founder of Orcazine.
 You can contact Leonard on email@example.com.

 - Annemieke Podt obtained a Master’s degree in Biology with Behavioural Ecology as specialisation.
 She conducted research projects on Norwegian and Icelandic orcas during her study.
-Additionally, Annemieke has made several trips to see and photograph orcas (Flickr & Instagram).
-She is also has a Dutch website about orcas and conducts research on harbour porpoises at Stichting Rugvin.
+Additionally, Annemieke has made many trips to see and photograph orcas (Instagram) and conducts photo-identification research on harbour porpoises.
 You can contact Annemieke on firstname.lastname@example.org

 Article are written by other authors as well.
 For images, we are also often dependent on the cooperation of organizations and other people.
-And of course we cannot forget the hard work of our translators!
-Especially Bas Wassink!
+And of course we cannot forget the help of our translators.

 What does Orcazine think about orcas in captivity?